MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 1. Select **App registrations**.
 1. Select the name of your application to open its app registration.
 1. Select **Manage** > **Expose an API**.
-1. In the **Authorized client applications** section, ensure all of the following `Client Id` values are listed:
+1. In the **Authorized client applications** section, ensure all the following `Client Id` values are listed:

    |Microsoft 365 client application | Client ID |
    |--|--|